joelek/atlas/readme.md

 ### Fields

-Atlas defines the field entity as one of the data types supported by Atlas coupled with data related to its specific occurence such as constraints or default values.
+Atlas defines the field entity as one of the data types supported by Atlas coupled with data related to its specific instance such as constraints or default values.
 Fields may be created as non-nullable or nullable as shown below.

 ```ts
 context.createBigIntField();